 Having more time to get back to "being myself" before having another child has worked better for me than spending a number of consecutive years in the sleepless baby slump — at least I got a break for awhile.
 But one of the main pros for me is that my son is old enough to perform basic daily activities without my assistance, such as getting dressed, going to the bathroom, grabbing a snack, and reading a book on his own.
 I don't have to wrestle two kids into shoes or get both into bed during the typical baby bedtime hour (although I wish my older child didn't fight to go to bed at the same time I do!).
-And despite the age gap, they do find ways to have fun together, even if that often involves jumping all over the furniture.
+And despite being different than what many think is the best age gap, they do find ways to have fun together, even if that often involves jumping all over the furniture.

 It's Like Having 2 Only Children

 Yes, my son and daughter are at different developmental levels.
-I can understand why some parents may consider that a negative.
+I can understand why some parents may consider that a negative when spacing your kids apart.
 However, they are such different people, and I wonder if they would've been able to nurture their own interests so fully if they'd been grouped together.
 At age 2, my son cared about nothing but construction trucks, dinosaurs, and Thomas the Tank Engine; he fussed at any group activity I dragged him to.
-At almost 2, my daughter loves participating in any and all group classes, and fawns over dogs and dolls and dress-up.
+My daughter at 2 loved participating in any and all group classes, and fawns over dolls and dress-up.

 The Money Factor